Simple Baked Macaroni and Beef

 optional seasonings: black pepper, oregano, cumin, coriander, chopped garlic, hot smoked paprika, chilli powder—whatever you’re in the mood for (Ruhlman: I just used black pepper, garlic and a tablespoon of fish sauce, which gives it depth) (Me: I used Circle B House Seasoning and crushed red pepper).

 Sweat the onions in the oil with a three-fingered pinch of salt.
 Add the beef (or turkey) and cook it, breaking it up as you do.
 (Ruhlman: Because my beef was very fatty, I cooked it separately and added it to the pot along with the tomatoes.
 Also an option, but uses an extra pan.)
 Add another three-fingered pinch of salt or two, along with any dry seasonings you want.
-Add the tomatoes and any fresh seasonings you may be using, bring to a simmer, then reduce the heat to low and cook for an hour.
+Add the tomatoes and any fresh seasonings you may be using, bring to a simmer, then reduce the heat to low, cover the pan and simmer for an hour (or until your macaroni is cooked).

 Cook the macaroni in boiling water till it’s half done.
 Drain it and add it to the tomatoes.
 (Ruhlman: I wanted this to stretch into two meals, so I used the whole box, but if you want your dish to be very tomato-y and beefy, you might want to add only half the macaroni).
 Stir it into the sauce.
 Taste it.
 Add more salt and other seasonings as needed, and cover.
 When it’s cooled and the pasta has absorbed the tomato juices, transfer it to a large baking dish and cover it with foil.
 It can sit out for several hours like this, be refrigerated for up to two days, or frozen a few weeks.